 What is set out in a health and safety policy?

-This policy sets out the responsibilities of employees relating to: equipment; first aid; accidents; national health alerts; emergency evacuation; fire and emergency procedures.
+This policy sets out the responsibilities of employees relating to: equipment; first aid; accidents; national health alerts (including coronavirus (Covid-19)); emergency evacuation; fire and emergency procedures, social distancing, mental health at the workplace and travelling to and from work during the coronavirus (Covid-19) pandemic.
 It also sets out the employer's responsibilities of ensuring the safety of their employees.